Work for Impact assigns every client a rating out of 100 based on several different factors.

 The client rating is based on three primary factors:

-- Reviews: Any time a client receives a review it contributes to their overall rating.
-The more positive reviews a client receives the higher their rating will be.
+- Reviews: Any time a client receives a review, it contributes to their overall rating.
+The more positive reviews a client gets, the higher their rating will be.

 - Value of Projects: While successfully completing any contract will increase a client's rating, more weight is given to higher-value contracts.